-Building Citizenship welcomes and connects new citizens by hosting community-led citizenship ceremonies across Canada.
-This program is supported by a growing national network of more than 700 diverse, committed volunteers and our partner, Citizenship and Immigration Canada.
+Building Citizenship welcomes and connects new citizens by hosting community citizenship ceremonies with roundtable discussions across Canada.
+This program is supported by a growing national network of diverse, passionate volunteers and our partner, Citizenship and Immigration Canada.

-The Cultural Access Pass (CAP) is a gift for Canada’s newest citizens and their children, offering a year of free access to more than 1,000 Canadian attractions from museums and historic sites to national and provincial parks, as well as discounts on travel to help new citizens explore.
-CAP connects our country’s newest citizens to a variety of Canadian experiences, including access to volunteer and employment resources.
+The Cultural Access Pass (CAP) is a gift for Canada’s newest citizens and their children, offering a year of free access to more than 1,000 Canadian places and spaces - from museums and historic sites to national and provincial parks - and discounts on travel to help new citizens explore.
+It's also the perfect way for Canada’s cultural attractions to connect with a new audience.

 The LaFontaine-Baldwin Symposium is a signature event hosted across the country, showcasing leading thinkers such as His Highness the Aga Khan, Georges Erasmus, Beverley McLachlin, Louise Arbour, Siila Watt-Cloutier and, most recently, Shawn A-in-chut Atleo, National Chief of the Assembly of First Nations.
 Using a keynote address and roundtable discussion, the event creates an inspiring space, challenging all Canadians to become part of the national conversation on citizenship, democracy and the public good.